jmeile/JMMidiBassPedalController/src/Automation/README.md

 ## Starting the software whenever a user logons

-Here you will find this file:
+Here you will find this folder:

+- [Start_FootController_MACOS_Logon.app
-- **Start_FootController_MACOS_Logon.app**: this will schedule a task as soon as a user logons.
+  ](MACOS/Start_FootController_MACOS_Logon.app): this will schedule a task as soon as a user logons.

 In order to use this task, do the following: